cpetre01/DS-Lab-Assignment/README.md

             dbms.h: function prototypes used for DB management; server-side API

-            dbmsUtils.h: function prototypes for functions called internally in the dbms module
+            dbmsUtil.h: function prototypes for functions called internally in the dbms module

-        netUtils.h: header for netUtils library; contains function prototypes used to send and receive stuff; server-side network API
+        netUtil.h: header for netUtil library; contains function prototypes used to send and receive stuff; server-side network API

-        utils.h: types, constants and function prototypes used on the server side; useful stuff
+        util.h: types, constants and function prototypes used on the server side; useful stuff

     src: library source code and auxiliary source files